nickkov89/nickkov/README.md

 Models are more or less all set up, the frontend is completely missing since I am not a huge fan of it.

-Also, migrated into it's own repo (dormpad) recently in order to convert to better Djano practices.
+Also, migrated into it's own repo (dormpad) recently in order to convert to better Django practices.